Last Updated on January 4, 2026 by Maged kamel

-11- A Solved problem-case-3-Mohr’s circle of inertia.
+- A Solved problem-case-3-Mohr's circle of inertia.

 A Solved problem-case-3-Mohr’s circle of inertia.

-In this post, we will introduce a solved problem-case-3-Mohr’s circle of inertia, where Ix is bigger than Iy and the product of inertia Ixy is negative.
+In this post, we will introduce a solved problem-case-3-Mohr’s circle of inertia, where Ix is bigger than Iy, and the product of inertia Ixy is negative.

-A Solved problem-case-3-Mohr’s circle of inertia-estimate Ix,Iy, and Ixy at the Cg.
+A Solved problem-case-3-Mohr’s circle of inertia-estimate Ix, Iy, and Ixy at the Cg.

-We will add the product of the area for each rectangle by the square of the vertical distance between each rectangle Cg to the final Cg distance to get the Value of the moment of inertia about the x-axis passing by the Cg.
+We will add the product of the area for each rectangle by the square of the vertical distance between each rectangle Cg to the final Cg distance to get the Value of the moment of inertia about the x-axis passing through the Cg.

-The last step is to estimate the product of inertia for the unequal angle, by estimating the product of inertia for each rectangle, which is zero.
+The last step is to estimate the product of inertia for the unequal angle by evaluating it for each rectangle, which is zero.
 We will add the product of each area by its horizontal and vertical distance to Cg.

 Solved problem-case-3-Mohr’s circle of inertia-drawing the circle.

-We start by locating Point A, which has Ix, Ixy values as(80.8, -32.31) units and will be located below the axis of inertia by a value of negative Ixy equals 32.31 units, and apart from the vertical axis Ixy by a distance of (80.80) units.
+We start by locating Point A, which has Ix, Ixy values of (80.8, -32.31) units, is located below the axis of inertia by a value of negative Ixy = 32.31 units, and is apart from the vertical axis by a distance of (80.80) units.

-We can draw the circle by getting the middle point O, which has a coordinate of 0.50*(Ix+Iy), from the given data this value is equal to (80.81+38.8)*0.50=59.80 units.
+We can draw the circle by using the midpoint O, which has a coordinate of 0.50*(Ix + Iy).
+From the given data, this value is equal to (80.81 + 38.8) × 0.50 = 59.80 units.

-The radius of the circle is estimated from the equation, R=sqrt ((Ix-Iy)^2+Ixy^2), this is applied since.
+The radius of the circle is estimated from the equation, R=sqrt ((Ix-Iy)^2+Ixy^2), which is applied since.
 We have Ix=80.8 inch4.Iy=38.80 inch4.Ixy=-32.31 inch4.

 For the minimum value of inertia, the value will be equal to (0.50*(Ix+Iy)-R, where R is the radius value.
 We can use the data to get the radius of Mohr’s circle of inertia, applying the known formula, we can get the radius value is equal to 38.534 inch4.
 Please refer to the slide image for more details.
-The Value of the product of inertia is found to be equal to (-32.31)inch4 as shown in the next slide image.

-The minimum value of the moment of inertia is equal to 21.266 inch4, point C represents the point of minimum moment of inertia on Mohr’s circle of inertia.
+The minimum value of the moment of inertia is equal to 21.266 inch4; point C represents the point of minimum moment of inertia on Mohr’s circle of inertia.

 Solved problem-case-3-Mohr’s circle of inertia-direction of principal axes U&V.

-To draw the direction of the major axis U in Mohr’s circle of inertia, we will locate point A’, which is the mirror point of Point A. Point A’ has a coordinate of (80.8,+32.31) units. we will join point O, with point A’ and we will get the direction of the major Axis U.
+To draw the direction of the major axis U in Mohr’s circle of inertia, we will locate point A’, which is the mirror point of Point A. Point A’ has a coordinate of (80.8,+32.31) units.
+We will join point O with point A’, and we will get the direction of the major Axis U.

 Value of Angle 2φp1 for the Solved problem-case-3-Mohr’s circle of inertia